 7. Listen to the brainwave entertainment music

-If you want to achieve the state of relaxed awareness, you can put on the headphones, pop one of the Alpha tracks and let the magic happen.
+Did you know you can change the pattern of your brainwaves just by listening to music?
+Your brain operates in one of four patterns – Delta, Alpha, Theta, and Gamma.
+If you want to achieve a state of relaxed awareness, you can put on the headphones, pop one of the Alpha tracks, and let the magic happen.
 If, however, you’d like to chill completely, you can listen to a Delta track that’ll let your mind know it’s time to go to sleep.

 8. Listen to your favorite relaxing music